ndrean/phoenix_solid/README.md

 ## State persistence

 We could set up a Genserver, an Agent, an ETS table, a Redis session or use the database.
 If the app is distributed, most probably Redis or the database should be used.

+## Serving static files

+We could further reduce the load on the Phoenix backend by using a reverse proxy (Nginx, Caddy).
+It would serve the static files and pass the WS connections and HTTP connections to the backend.